brainfunked/brainfunked.github.com/_posts/2012-05-26-thinking-in-objects.md

 Thinking in Objects
 -------------------

-So, in these recent few months, I've acquired a lot of knowledge regarding OOP.
+So, in these recent few months, I've acquired (what seems like) a decent bit of knowledge regarding OOP.
 [Ruby Rogues](http://rubyrogues.com) talked of OOP in a couple of podcasts.
 I've come across lots of blog posts about OO design, code smells, coupling etc. One of the most important steps was to learn of [Design Patterns](http://c2.com/cgi/wiki?DesignPatterns).
 OO has started to make some sense to me now.

-One of the most pleasing moments in this journey of mine was when I realised that I'd started to have *feelings* about my OO design - feelings that tell me when something isn't quite right and needs to be designed differently.
+One of the most pleasing moments in this journey of mine came about with the realisation that I'd started to have *feelings* about my OO design - feelings that tell me when something isn't quite right and needs to be designed differently.
 Learning about [Behaviour Driven Development](http://en.wikipedia.org/wiki/Behavior_Driven_Development) from the [RSpec Book](http://pragprog.com/book/achbd/the-rspec-book) helped me verify and act upon these feelings.